GaussianCube/GaussianCube_Construction/README.md

 - The proposed densification-constrained fitting
 - Gaussian structuralization via optimal transport

-## Optimizer
+## Construction

-The optimizer uses PyTorch and CUDA extensions in a Python environment to produce trained models.
+We use PyTorch and CUDA extensions in a Python environment to produce trained models.

 ### Hardware Requirements